FreakingLoki/Loki-s-Lil-RPG/README.md

 #### Stat Ranges

+The below stat ranges are for the default values.
+Default Base is 20, default Multiplier is 1.4 and default Max Level is 100.

   maximum level for normal stats is 100. minimum is 0:\
   0-20 = very low\
   21-40 = low\